 It’s Okay to Get Help

 If you are grieving and feel overwhelmed, don’t have the energy to take care of yourself, or have had depressive symptoms for more than two weeks, please don’t hesitate to seek professional help.
-Your health care provider can help determine whether you’re experiencing prolonged mourning or clinical depression, and recommend appropriate care.
+Your healthcare provider can help determine whether you’re experiencing prolonged mourning or clinical depression, and recommend appropriate mental health care.
 They may suggest that you attend a grief or depression support group, or see a psychologist for counseling.

-Patients with severe or treatment-resistant depression also have the option of TMS therapy, a non-invasive outpatient treatment that uses magnetic energy to stimulate brain receptors and relieve major depression.
+Patients with severe or treatment-resistant depression also have the option of (transcranial magnetic stimulation (TMS), a non-invasive outpatient treatment that uses magnetic energy to stimulate brain receptors and relieve major depression.
 Approved by the FDA in 2008, a course of TMS typically includes three to five sessions lasting 30-60 minutes.
 Studies find TMS to be twice as effective as antidepressants, with far fewer side effects.

 Whether you’re mourning or feel that your grief may have triggered depression, make sure you get the proper diagnosis and the assistance you need to support yourself during the holidays and beyond.
-Click here to contact us and get the support you need today.
+Connect with us and get the help you deserve today.